 What are the 3rd party fees or expenses?

-Court costs, mediation costs, deposition costs, duplication costs, filing fees, travel expenses, long distance telephone expenses, accountant’s fees, appraiser’s fees, consultant’s fees, facsimile costs, postage and other professional fees incurred on Client’s behalf (including specialized or local legal counsel), and other disbursements will be paid directly by Client or, when advanced by Firm, will be borne by and paid for by Client as provided above.
+Court costs, mediation costs, deposition costs, duplication costs, filing fees, travel expenses, long-distance telephone expenses, accountant’s fees, appraiser’s fees, consultant’s fees, facsimile costs, postage and other professional divorce attorney costs incurred on Client’s behalf (including specialized or local legal counsel), and other disbursements will be paid directly by Client or, when advanced by Firm, will be borne by and paid for by Client as provided above.